 Talk about journeys.
-I just returned from a long voyage – actually a series of journeys – that spanned over 20,000 miles (32,000km).
-Last Wednesday I flew from New York to Sydney Australia.
+A few years ago I returned from a long voyage – actually a series of journeys – that spanned over 20,000 miles (32,000km).
+I flew from New York to Sydney Australia.
 But it’s not as simple as that.
 First, my flight was cancelled, and instead I had to rush to the airport to barely make a flight from New York to Los Angeles (6 hours), with a connecting leg to Auckland, New Zealand (14 hours), and finally from there (3½ hours) arriving Friday afternoon in Sydney, with a few more hours thrown in waiting between flights.

 Between the trips to the airports, running from one gate to the next, connecting one flight to another, between car transports to and from the airports, with over 20 speaking engagements, meetings and interviews, running to and from places and sleeping locations, from breakfasts, lunches and dinners, walking on Shabbos for over two hours – all in a whizzing 5 days, across the international date line twice, with a 14 hour time difference – it felt like traveling 42 journeys…

 Yet, my journeys did not take 40 years and they were hardly in a “great, terrifying desert, where there were snakes, vipers, scorpions and thirst, with no water.”
 True, airplane food ain’t exactly lip smacking gourmet and the cramped space is hardly amusing, but it’s definitely far better than a great and terrifying wilderness.

 [In the wilderness the Jews complained that they were “getting disgusted with this unwholesome food (the Manna from heaven).”
 It would however be inappropriate to compare it to the complaints about the food served in the airline heavens – a far cry from the “heavenly bread” that nourished the Jews in the wilderness, an unprecedented blessing originating in the highest cosmic levels].